-Studies professor, his research and teaching reveal how history informs the intersection of
+Bruce Stephenson's research and teaching reveal how history informs the intersection of

 Stephenson earned a Masters of City & Regional Planning from The Ohio State University.
 He spent two years with the Pinellas County Planning Department before pursuing a PhD at Emory University.
 Stephenson’s doctoral research unveiled John Nolen’s previously undocumented 1923 plan for St. Petersburg, Florida’s first comprehensive city plan.
-Nolen's timeless blueprint is the focus of Stephenson's first book,Visions of Eden (Ohio State Press).
+Nolen's timeless blueprint is the focus of Stephenson's first book,Visions of Eden.

 Stephenson’s Nolen research introduced him to two founding members of the Congress of the New Urbanism, Andres Duany and Elizabeth Plater-Zyberk (DPZ).
 Nolen inspired their plan

 for Seaside, Florida, the prototype New Urbanist community.
 In 1990 Stephenson presented his